-Layer Reset Reset the layer size and position settings to defaults. Х Set the initial horizontal coordinate of the layer. Υ Set the initial vertical coordinate of the layer.
+Layer Reset Reset the layer size and position settings to defaults. Х Set the initial horizonta Set the initial horizontal coordinate of the layer.
+Y Set the initial vertical c Set the initial vertical coordinate of the layer.
 Width Set the layer width.
-Click to lock the layer aspect ratio.
-At this Height Set the layer height. time, only the width can be adjusted, and the height will be calculated and adjusted automatically according to the aspect ratio you set.
+Click click the layer aspect ratio.
+At this Height Set the layer height. to lock the layer aspect ratio.
+At this time, only the width can be adjusted, and the height will be calculated and adjusted automatically according to the aspect ratio you set.
 After the height reaches the maximum value, the width cannot be increased.